mlsmithjr/plex-watchlist-migration/README.md

 Plex server instance.
 The process of copying around the full database folder structure is not reliable and is just trouble.
 So this tool assumes you are starting new libraries on the new machine.
 After copying over all your media, instruct the new Plex server to scan and rebuild your metadata.
 Yes, this will take quite a bit of time for large collections.
-#
+Do this for all your libraries before proceeding.
+This script should be your final step.

 After it is done, shut down Plex.

 The primary database file for Plex is called **com.plexapp.plugins.library.db** and is located here: